Sport in South Africa: Golf

 South Africa is one of the major golfing nations.

-The first South African to win a major championship was Bobby Locke who won The British Open four times in 1949, 1950, 1952 and 1957.
-Also, he claimed nine wins at the South African Open, seven at the South Africa Professional and 11 at the Transvaal Open, for a total 74 professional wins.
+The first South African to win a major championship was Bobby Locke, who won The British Open four times in 1949, 1950, 1952, and 1957.
+Also, he claimed nine wins at the South African Open, seven at the South Africa Professional, and 11 at the Transvaal Open, for a total of 74 professional wins.

-The most famous of South African golfers is however Gary Player who along with Arnold Palmer and Jack Nicklaus dominated world golf for much of the 1960s, and 1970s.
+The most famous South African golfer is, however, Gary Player, who, along with Arnold Palmer and Jack Nicklaus, dominated world golf for much of the 1960s and 1970s.
 Player won all four majors, winning the British Open in 1959, 1968 and 1974, The Masters in 1961, 1974 and 1978, the PGA Championship in 1962 and 1972 and the U.S Open just once in 1965.
-Player always played in his trademark black outfits and became one of the recognisable figures in the sport.
+Player always wore his trademark black outfits and became one of the sport's most recognisable figures.
 He also enjoyed considerable success in senior golf, winning six majors on the Champions Tour (then the Senior PGA Tour) from 1986 to 1990.
 The only other South African to have won a senior major is Simon Hobday, winner of the U.S. Senior Open in 1994.

 Current players who have won majors are 1994, 1997 U.S. Open and 2002 British Open Champion Ernie Els, 2001 and 2004 U.S. Open Champion Retief Goosen, 2008 Masters Champion Trevor Immelman, British Open Champion Louis Oosthuizen and 2011 Masters Champion Charl Schwartzel.
-Other notable players include Tim Clark with two Nationwide Tour wins and winner of the PGA 2010 Players Championship.
+Other notable players include Tim Clark, who has two Nationwide Tour wins and won the 2010 PGA Players Championship.

 The country has had less success in women's golf.
 The only South African woman to have won a major was Sally Little, who won the LPGA Championship in 1980.
 Little later became a U.S. citizen and won a second major, the 1988 du Maurier Classic, as an American.

 The Sunshine Tour is based in South Africa but has a few events in other African countries.
 Several tournaments have been sanctioned by the European Tour since the 1990s: